indulgeintech/papa-challenge/README.md

 Schema will change and expand but we can predict relatively well

 # API Bells & Whistles
-Auth: Simple auth token to identify clients currently no authorization settings
+Auth: Simple auth token to identify clients

 Documentation: Swagger, JSDOC

 Testing: Jest & e2e api test via swagger

-Logging: logger

 Validator: validator library to validate data at run time

-Seed Scripts: to dynamically load the data

 Middleware: Token / Async Wrapper for error handling middleware

 Documentation
 (Postman & JSDoc): Provides documentation and easy way for developers to start interfacing with application